danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 ```

 Note:
-- While props are used to pass data between components, state is used to manage a component's internal data.
+- While props are used to pass data between components, state is used to manage a component's internal data
+- State can also be passed down as a prop
-- State allows components to react to user input, events, or changes in data, leading to dynamic and interactive user interfaces.
+- State allows components to react to user input, events, or changes in data
+- This leads to dynamic and interactive user interfaces
+- --
 Question: state changes cause what in React?
 Answer...
 Re-renders.